adaltas/jumbo/README.md

 ### Configure your cluster

-In this tutorial we will build a tiny **3 nodes cluster** with basic Hadoop services installed.
+In this tutorial we will see the main Jumbo commands available through the configuration of a tiny **3 nodes cluster** with basic Hadoop services installed.

 #### Cluster creation and Jumbo context